1408 (film): Theatrical ending

+Alternate ending #1

-The original discarded ending had Mike dying in the fire, but happy to see the room destroyed.
+Mike dies in the fire, but is happy to see the room destroyed.
 He spitefully laughs as the room screams in agony, and everything burns and crashes on top of him.
 At Mike's funeral, Olin approaches Lily and Mike's publisher Sam Farrell.
 He unsuccessfully attempts to give her a box of Mike's possessions, including the tape recorder.
-Olin claims that the room was successfully destroyed and that it will no longer hurt anyone else.
-He later listens to the recording in his car and becomes upset when he hears Katie's voice on the tape.
+Olin states that Mike did not die in vain, as the room was successfully destroyed.
+He later listens to the recording in his car and is saddened when he hears Katie's voice on the tape.
 He sees a little girl in a dress walking on the cemetery grass behind the car, calling out as if she is lost.
 He then sees Mike's burnt corpse in the backseat.
 Then he sees the same girl holding hands with her father as they walk away.
 Olin places the tape recorder back in the box and drives off.
 The final scene is of the gutted room, where an apparition of Mike assesses the death of the entity while smoking a cigarette.
 He hears his daughter calling for him and disappears as he walks toward the door.
 A door is heard closing and the scene fades.

 This ending is the default ending on the Blu-ray release and two-disc collector's edition.
 Canadian networks Space and The Movie Network, and U.S. network FX broadcast this version of the film.
 Space broadcast the theatrical ending on July 23, 2012.
 This ending is also used on the U.K. and Australian DVDs, and the U.S. iTunes and Netflix versions of the film.

-Other
+Alternate ending #2

 Mike dies in the fire.
-Instead of the funeral scene from the director's cut, the sounds of a funeral are dubbed over shots of Los Angeles.
+Instead of the funeral scene, the sounds of a funeral are dubbed over shots of Los Angeles.
 Lily and Sam sort through Mike's effects.
 Sam returns to his New York office and discovers the manuscript that Mike wrote while he was in room 1408.
 As Sam reads the story, audio from Mike's experiences in the room is heard.
 In a final scene, Sam's office doors slam shut and Mike's father's voice says: "As you are, I was.
 As I am, you will be."